Darkasinksu/Atelier-Escha-Logy-Mechanics-Reference/README.md

 ## A15MechanicsReference
 This document contains details regarding calculations for damage, WT, buffs/debuffs, status effects, and et cetera.
 Most of the general under-the-hood details are here.

+## A15SkillReference
+Contains general data on both player and enemy skills like base WT, act_tags, and targeting.
+Includes special notes where warranted.

 ## Future Documents

 ### A15Acts&ItemSubs
 Each skill, attack, accessory, armour, item effect, property, and otherwise get their actual effects from act tags and item subs.
 This references includes all act_tags and item_subs with information such as scaling behaviour (quality, item power, caps, fixed power, etc) variables, and so forth.
 This will help you reconstruct precise details from the following documents:

-### A15ItemReference/A15SkillReference
+### A15ItemReference
-These contain more general and simple information about the skills and items in the game.
-It'll list the attached act_tags with their values (base power/WT, etc) and give a short summary of the effects and/or quirks.
+This will contain general and simple information about the items in the game.
+It'll list the same kind of info as the skill reference as well as synth data and any noteworthy quirks.

 ## Future Plans: